-B. Plan to develop and disseminate best practices to charter schools, LEAs, and the wider community

-Efforts to share successful programming and identified best practices with other charter schools and local public schools will be a priority for Administration.
-Benjamin Franklin Academy will designate members of the Board and the school community to work alongside the Dean of School to lead efforts in identifying and disseminating best practices.
+B. Plan to develop and disseminate best practices to charter schools, LEAs, and the wider community of the Board and the school community to work alongside the Dean of School to lead efforts in identifying and disseminating best practices.
 Initial duties of this group will be to establish clear objectives for the dissemination of information and metrics to determine success.
 This group will conduct a study of the strengths and weaknesses of programming and identify those practices that have been most successful within our school.
 Additionally, this group will work to establish relationships with other charter schools and local public schools, identifying those schools with similar best practices as well as those schools who might be most interested in and/or would benefit from identified best practices.